Clarkson-Applied-Data-Science/2025_ia651_tammalla/README.md

 | Random Forest       | 0.897436 | 0.962963       | 0.896552    | 0.928571      |
 | Neural Network      | 0.974359 | 1.000000       | 0.965517    | 0.982456      |

-## Interpretation :Clearly all models with feature reduction are having better accuracy a part from Neural Network which has 97 % accuracy and logistic regression which has 76 %.
+# Interpretation: Clearly all models with feature reduction are having better accuracy a part from Neural Network which has 97 % accuracy and logistic regression which has 76 %.

-## Confusion matric for all models
+## Confusion matrix for all models

 # Logistic Regression